Youtube-1A-web-development/Youtube-1A-web-development.github.io/README.md

 Our pokedex is built to let knowpokemon newcomers  basic information of pokemons like pokemon names, type and number.

 Project's Key Features:
 The feature that stands out most for our project would be the "load more" button".
-We implemented this so that the user could see pokemon fetched from the API one batch by batch.
-Otherwise, if our project fetched all pokemon data at one, the API server could overload.
+This is basically lazy loading to avoid the overload of the API server from fetching to many data at once.

 Live Demo: Perform a live demonstration of your Pokedex application.
 Navigate through different sections and demonstrate its features in action.

-Design Choices: Explain the thought process behind your design choices, such as color scheme, typography, and layout.
-Discuss how your design enhances user experience.
+Design Choices:
 We feature a colorful design and pokeball background, inspired by the Pokemon franchise's visual style.

 User Interface: Walk the audience through the user interface, explaining its intuitive layout and ease of navigation.